TienTran2802/Ecommerce/README.md

 After a customer purchases the product from Olist Store, a seller gets notified to fulfill that order.
 Once the customer receives the product, or the estimated delivery date is due, the customer gets a satisfaction survey by email where he can give a note for the purchase experience and write down some comments.

+## Requirement
+- Analyse the company's performance and deliver insights for improvement
+- Provide rationale behind metrics
+- Provide supporting analysis and visualization to communicate ideas